 After taking a little break, the barrier of the user interface becomes all the more obvious.
 It took me a couple of restarts to understand even the setup of the scenario.
 As the player, I am General Evander Law, a brigade commander under General Hood.
 However, I have under my command not only all of Hood’s Division, but General Hood himself.
 Law’s own brigade is commanded by a colonel.
 After a few minutes (and these are timed scenarios, so this counts against you) of struggling with the command structure, I finally had dispatched a whole bunch of orders, and every brigade except for my own had responded.
 After much riding around and order sending, I finally found my dear colonel hundreds of yards ahead of the brigade, scouting out the area to which I’d ordered him to deploy the unit.
 Or I thought I had.
 The “move” command is in the same menu, but higher up, that the “move unit” command.
 Under duress, I’ve frequently dispatched not the unit, but only the commander.
 And that’s what I had done here.

 The user interface is meant to be simplified when using couriers for orders.
 Once can enter commands through a orders interface, creating a “note” made up of structure text.
 However, one can also send a courier by directly ordering a unit over which you don’t have direct control.
 This makes sense from a design standpoint.
 You’ve clicked on a unit, you see where it is, and you want it to advance down the road a bit.
 Do you really want to get lost in an order-composing interface when a pair of clicks would convey all the same information?
 The problem is, I frequently find myself losing track of what is active.
 Moving my commander around and inspecting units, I sometimes give a subordinate a command where I mean only to re-position myself.
 I spent much of the second try working to place my artillery so as to threaten the enemy.
-At some point I realized that the command, to which I’d been frantically sending orders, still hadn’t move, but a single battery had moved well forward into position.
-Not clear at all how I managed that, and even less clear how to get stray cannons back under proper hierarchical control.
+At some point I realized that the command to which I’d been frantically sending orders still hadn’t moved, but a single battery had moved well forward into position.
+Not clear at all how I managed that and even less clear is how to get stray cannons back under proper hierarchical control.

 At some point, probably close to the screenshot above, I received a dispatch that Hood had been wounded, and I was now in command of his entire division.
 I started looking around for my additional units, and found none.
 I had, of course, been commanding all of Hood’s units from the beginning.
 Were they responding to my commands, or did they have some default orders that were overriding mine?
 Would I even ever know the difference?